 - Strengthen ethics rules aimed at curbing corruption — so that we can ensure those running our government are doing the people's business, not their own.

-- The text of the bill as passed in the House of Representatives on Mar.
-8, 2019
+- The text of the bill as introduced in Congress on Jan.
+4, 2021

 - The Brennan Center's comprehensive breakdown and analysis of H.R.
 1's provisions

 - The Brennan Center's Case for H.R.
 1